Electricity sector in Taiwan: Electricity metering

 Taiwan implements the usage of advanced metering infrastructure (AMI) as one of the demand side management strategy to cut down energy consumption and upgrade energy usage efficiency with a total investment of US$2.74 billion.
-The Bureau of Energy of the Ministry of Economic Affairs instructed Taipower to do AMI installations to 23,600 high voltage customers and 10,000 low voltage customers in 2012.
+The Bureau of Energy of the Ministry of Economic Affairs instructed Taipower to conduct AMI installations on 23,600 high voltage customers and 10,000 low voltage customers in 2012.
 As of the end of 2011, Taipower has completed the 1,200 AMI installations for 1,200 high voltage customers.

 Electricity saving

 To encourage the public for energy and electricity saving, Taipower continued to launch the Power-Saving Initiative Measures and Energy Conservation Competitions to encourage the public to save electricity.
 After the measures were taken in 2012, a total amount of 4.833 TWh of electricity was saved in that year with carbon dioxide reduction reaching 2.59 million tons.

-In October 2016, due to the reduced reserve capacity of Taipower because of the continuing hot weather, the Executive Yuan ordered government offices around Taiwan to do power saving between 12.00 and 02.00 p.m., especially air conditioners and lights.
+In October 2016, due to the reduced reserve capacity of Taipower because of the continuing hot weather, the Executive Yuan ordered government offices around Taiwan reduce power usage between 12:00 and 14:00, especially air conditioners and lights.

 Electricity rationing

-Taipower listed five color scales to indicate the level of electricity reserve during a day.
-Green color indicates reserve margin of more than 10% of total power generation, yellow indicates margin between 6–10%, orange indicates margin below 6%, red indicates margin of less than 900 MW and black indicates margin of less than 500 MW thus Taipower shall initiate electricity rationing.
-Since 1988, Taiwan has experienced 57 rationing events with the latest one happened in 2002.
+Taipower uses a five-point color scale to indicate the level of electricity reserve at a given moment.
+Green indicates a reserve margin of more than 10% of total power generation, yellow indicates a margin between 6–10%, orange indicates a margin below 6%, red indicates a margin of less than 900 MW, and black indicates a margin of less than 500 MW initiating electricity rationing.
+Since 1988, Taiwan has experienced 57 rationing events with the most recent occurrence in 2002.

-In the event of the execution of power rationing, Taipower would first reduce the power supply by 5% to business customers with loads more than 5 MW, followed by 5% reduction to those use between 1–5 MW if problem persists.
+In the event of power rationing, Taipower would first reduce the power supply to business customers with loads more than 5 MW by 5%, followed by a 5% reduction to those consuming between 1–5 MW if problem persists.
 Rationing would be increased to 10–15% if the reserve continues to drop.
 If problem still continues, rationing would be imposed to business and households with loads less than 1 MW.